 As tax credit authority is made available to the State from the Internal Revenue Service, tax credits are offered on a competitive basis to eligible applicants throughout the State.
 THDA administers this program and offers one or more application cycles based on level of tax credit authority, demand, and quality of applications submitted.
-Ten percent of the total state authority is reserved for qualified nonprofit applicants.
+A minimum of ten percent of the total state authority is reserved for qualified nonprofit applicants.
 Scoring criteria for tax credit applications gives preference to developments that: